Eligibility and Requirements

 A bachelor's degree in nursing is not required.
 A bachelor’s degree is required but can be in any appropriate discipline.
 Appropriate alternate degrees might be in respiratory care, biological sciences, health care administration, pharmacology, psychology, sociology, etc. Regardless of the specific degree held, RN license and critical care experience remain as requirements.

 Applicants should complete the prerequisite review form as early as possible to help determine if prerequisite course work has been fulfilled.
-Preference in the selection process will be given to those students having completed all prerequisites by the application deadline.
-If not complete by the application deadline, proof of enrollment in any missing courses must be submitted. *All prerequisites must be completed by the end of the summer semester of the year in which the applicant is applying to the program.
+Preference in the selection process will be given to those students having completed all prerequisites by the application deadline. *All prerequisites must be completed by August 1 of the year in which the applicant is applying to the program.

 All prerequisite courses must be taken at an accredited college/university and be eligible for transfer to the University of Kansas.
 Classes may be taken at an accredited two-year college.
 Courses cannot be credit by examination.
 A Pass grade will not be accepted unless the applicant provides written verification from the institution that the Pass designation is equivalent to a grade of C or higher.